 - Use the correct transmission fluid.

-Types of transmission fluid vary from vehicle to vehicle.
-Your owner’s manual will have details for your specific make and model.
+Types of transmission fluid also vary from vehicle to vehicle.
+Your owner’s manual will also have details for your specific make and model.
 Some newer fluids may be more expensive but they will likely improve the protection of your transmission, which makes it worth the extra cost.

 - Don’t overfill your transmission.

 Follow your vehicle’s manual very carefully when checking and adding transmission fluid.
-Overfilling can cause the fluid to foam, which can lead to erratic shifting, loss of internal lubrication and potential transmission damage.
+Overfilling can cause the fluid to foam, which can also lead to erratic shifting, loss of internal lubrication and potential transmission damage.

 - Avoid overheating your transmission.